Ubujima/Afrocom-001/README.md

 ## Afrocom
-A `Super`, `Interactive map`, `Directory based` & `Geotagged` Application that collects & maps members activities (users, postings, polls, projects,reports, campaigns, businesses, resources, etc.) These data get spatialized & clusterized with customed markers on the map as per the whole continent, region, countries, towns and localities.
+A `Super`, `Interactive`, `Directory` & `Geo-tagging` Application that collects & maps members activities (users, postings, polls, projects,reports, campaigns, businesses, resources, etc.) These data get spatialized & clusterized with customed markers on the map as per the whole continent, region, countries, towns and localities.
 Map interaction by tapping a map parts ulters feeds per chosen area.
 Also with filter and search functions that upon changed by user, the map view automatially changes.

 * afrocentric & afrothentic
 * members built, owned & ran